qapeoples/me/README.md

 * [[Automation Test Engineer 2](https://www.linkedin.com/in/mrouf/)
 * [Solution Architect](https://www.linkedin.com/in/mostafiz838/)

-Beside this We have 5 Junior QA who works with us according to project Basis.
+Beside this We have 5 Junior QA who works with us according to project requirement.

 ## When ?
 * Saturday-Thursday(8.00 A.M-8.00P.M)